 - Be wary of drastic action.
 Ask what the side effects will be.
 Ask how the idea has been tested.
 Step-by-step practical improvements, and evaluation of their impact, are less dramatic but usually more effective.

-As investors our instincts were put to the test during the last quarter of 2018 – when the market bottomed out on Christmas Eve after nearly a 20 percent decline.
+As investors our instincts are constantly put to the test.
+Like during the last quarter of 2018 – when the market bottomed out on Christmas Eve after nearly a 20% decline.
+Or during the onset of the pandemic, when markets crashed 34% in March 2020.
+Or in 2022, when stocks and bonds crashed after Russia invaded Ukraine and central banks began hiking interest rates to curb inflation.

-Gloomy headlines proclaimed worst days ever for the stock market, while market pundits predicted more pain into 2019 and beyond.
+Gloomy headlines often proclaim the worst days ever for the stock market, while market pundits almost gleefully predict more pain in the future.

-Did you act on your urgency instinct and make changes to your portfolio?
+Did you act on your urgency instinct and make changes to your portfolio during any of those periods?
 Cut your losses and move to cash?
 Or did you control the urge and stick to your plan?

 “Back in Nacala in 1981, I spent several days carefully investigating the disease but less than a minute thinking about the consequences of closing the road.
 Urgency, fear, and a single-minded focus on the risks of a pandemic shut down my ability to think things through.
 In the rush to do something, I did something terrible.”